Free expat tax extension icon

 Healthcare in Costa Rica: what retirees need

-- You can choose between government-backed private insurance like INS – starting at $60–$250/month – or international plans like Allianz or Cigna, which range from $100–$1,000/month.
-These often cover extras like dental, vision and faster diagnostics.
+• You can choose between government-backed private insurance like INS – starting at $60–$250/month – or international plans like Allianz or Cigna, which range from $100–$1,000/month.
+These often cover extras like dental, vision, and faster diagnostics.
+See our full breakdown of expat health insurance options for a detailed comparison.

-- The best part – You save big compared to US costs while receiving world-class care.
-For those living on Social Security, the healthcare value in your area of Costa Rica can be life-changing.
+The best part – you save significantly compared to US costs while receiving world-class care.
+For those living on Social Security, the health care value when you retire in Costa Rica can be genuinely life-changing.

 Real talk: what to expect & how to adapt